 step 1: family church

 We start church all together--bigs and littles--for a time of singing, praying, meditating as a community.

-So bring your kiddos in with you, sing some songs and say some prayers together, and after about 20 minutes or so we'll break to take the kids to class.
+So bring your kiddos in with you and after about 20 minutes or so we'll break to take the kids to class.

 Nursery: ages 0-2